blueTora/SignalsAndSystems/MusicRecognitionSystem/README.md

-# Music Recognition using Fourier Transform
+  # Music Recognition using Fourier Transform (from Scratch)
 Spring 2021

 Welcome to the Music Recognition project!
 This software utilizes the power of Fourier Transform, combined with concepts from signals and systems science, to identify the songs to which individual pieces of music belong.
 Similar to popular applications like Shazam, this code allows you to analyze audio samples and recognize the corresponding songs accurately.